zemm/homekeeper/README.md

 ## 2.0: A Slimmed down Version

-Old `homekeeper.sh` worked the same way, but has cumbersome and unnecessarily complex init.
+Old `homekeeper` worked the same way, but has cumbersome and unnecessarily complex init.
 I replaced it with a help text hint of a one way to do it.